Get Involved

 Want to spend some time with great people in a beautiful setting, working with rich soil and healthy plants, in service to neighbors in need?

 Come join us!
-We’re looking for volunteers of all ages —
+We welcome volunteers of all ages —

 regulars, one-timers, and everything in between!